skorfmann/skorfmann.github.io/resume.md

 ### Summary

-Sebastian Korfmann is an entrepreneurial Software Engineer based in Hamburg, Germany who helps tech companies deliver innovative projects.
+I'm an entrepreneurial Software Engineer based in Hamburg, Germany who helps tech companies deliver innovative projects.

-With a current focus on cloud solutions architecture, he has over a decade of experience in software engineering and technical leadership.
+With a current focus on cloud solutions architecture, I have over a decade of experience in software engineering and technical leadership.
 Recent projects have included a large-scale GraphQL implementation for a German listed company and cloud migration of an on-premise microservices platform to Amazon Web Services.

-Sebastian enjoys to participate in tech community events, and is the organizer of the GraphQL Hamburg meetup.
+I enjoy to participate in tech community events, and am the organizer of the GraphQL Hamburg meetup.

 <p style="page-break-after: always;"></p>